PierreBeucher/cloudypad/docs/src/contributing/contribution-guide.md

 4. Write code
    - Use of AI is encouraged, we provide contextual AI `AGENTS.md` and Cursor rules files.
    - You can also pass this contribution guide directly to AI context
    - Make sure to review and test your code before going forward though.
-Unsupervised IA contribution are unlikely to pass review.
+Unsupervised AI contribution are unlikely to pass review.
 5. Run tests and review
    - A simple `task test-unit` and human is enough for most situations
    - Detailed testing and debugging instructions are provided for more complex situation